We NO longer accept guest blog contributions.

-- All blog posts must be in English, with proper grammar, and spelling use.
+- All blog posts must be in English, with proper grammar and spelling usage.

 - We reserve the right to edit your post for brevity, grammar, and readability.

-- Contributors should reply to comments left on their article.
+- Contributors should reply to comments left on their articles.

-- Our editorial calendar is made months in advance, requests for specific publication dates will not be accepted.
+- Requests for specific publication dates will not be accepted.

 - Please take the time to read through some of our articles – submissions that are too similar in nature to articles that have already been published will be declined.